DesmondDuring/Assignment-03-Desmond-During/README.md

 they post so they can keep track of their work to stay organized.
 It will provide the user with a list which they have complete control over. <br>
 ![Image of a homework to do list.](to_do_list.png) <br>
 The application will work similar to the following image.
+The main use case for this is for Students or Professors to keep track of there important tasks that they must complete in one place.
 The bootstrap used for this project can be found at https://startbootstrap.com/previews/one-page-wonder

 w3schools was used for some aid: https://www.w3schools.com/js/js_popup.asp